GENERATE_SYNTHETIC_DATA

 datasets

-An ARRAY value specifying the data to generate.
-Each element in the array is an OBJECT value that describes information about a single source/generated table pair.
-You can specify up to five table pairs.
-The request will fail if you provide more than five datasets` objects.
+An array specifying the data to generate.
+Each element in the array is an OBJECT value that defines a single input-output table pair.
+You can specify a maximum of five table pairs.

 input_table